Origami-Rice/ec0logic/deliverable-1/planning.md

  * What is the expected frequency?
 What methods/channels are appropriate?
  * If you have a partner project, what is your process (in detail) for communicating with your partner?

 **Meetings:**
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?
+ We have given the product manager the role of moderating meetings and leading discussions.

 **Conflict Resolution:**
  * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?

+ * Conflict 1: If indecision occurs, we will (depending on the severity of the problem) either schedule a meeting or using chat discuss as group the cause of the indecision, whether it is a method of implementation, design concept, etc. As a group, we will weigh the pros and cons.
+If after considering everyone's arguments, we still aren't able to come to a consensus, we will consult our partner (especially if it is regarding product design choices as it relates to addressing users' needs) or the TA for more technical problems.

+ * Conflict 2: